Nael-Sayegh/scanvox-for-nvda/readme.md

 ### Version 2024.08.15

   * In the editing area, you can now use the previous and next page keys or ctrl+shift+up arrow and ctrl+shift+down arrow to quickly move from one page to another.
-  * In the editing area, you can now use the previous and next page keys or ctrl+shift+up arrow and ctrl+shift+down arrow to quickly move from one page to another.
   * Adding a button to delete the last scanned page
   * Reversal of the file formats in the format list in the save file dialog.
 The default format is docx.
   * Modernization of the update system to use the GitHub API to check and install new versions.
 This also fixes the installation issue of dev versions.